Why you should migrate everything from Linux to BSD

 In 1991, the Linux kernel appeared, developed outside the GNU project by Linus Torvalds, and in December 1992 it was made available under version 2 of the GNU General Public License.
 Combined with the operating system utilities already developed by the GNU project, it became the GNU/Linux operating system, better known as just "Linux".

 Then came the Linux distributions.
 Different projects took the Linux kernel, the GNU tools and libraries, additional third party software, documentation, the X Window System, a window manager, and a desktop environment, and combined those components into the distributions.
 Different distributions focused on different goals, some put focus on the desktop while others put their main focus on servers, and again others tried to provide a multi-purpose operating system.

-In the past all these different components and projects where developed by Open Source enthusiasts and the passion for programming and Open Source was the driving force.
+In the past all these different components and projects where developed by open source enthusiasts and communities and the passion for programming and open source was the driving force.

 Linus Torvalds has many times made it very clear that he doesn't care about what goes on in the "Linux world", all he cares about is the kernel development, and on January 6, 2020 in the "Moderated Discussions" forum at realworldtech.com, Linus Torvalds answered a user's question, with an absolute jaw-dropping comment, about a year-old kernel maintenance controversy that heavily impacted the ZFS on Linux project.

 After answering the user's actual question, Torvalds went on to make very wrong and damaging claims about the ZFS filesystem.
 Torvalds said:

 It (ZFS) was always more of a buzzword than anything else.

 By that statements Linus Torvalds has just reduced more that 15 years of development of one of the most robust and popular filesystems in the world into a "buzzword"!